tiagoboeing/nestjs-graphql-schemafirst-docker-k8s/README.md

 npm run start:dev
 ```

+> If you made changes on Redis container, run Docker Compose using `--force-recreate` to reload `redis.conf` file.

 #### Docker Compose

 To access services (like mocks) on host machine, you can simply use the DNS: `host.docker.internal`